Transit Information Graphics

 Defined as "the ability to understand and share the feelings of another", empathy is critically important in transit information design, much as it is in the field of teaching.
 We've probably all experienced briliant people who were terrible teachers.
 This shortfall is usually the result of a lack of empathy.
 The teacher understands what he or she is teaching so well that they cannot place themselves in the shoes of the student who lacks that level of understanding.
 Without being able to empathize with the student and clearly understand where the student is coming from, nobody can be an effective teacher, no matter how smart they are or how well they know the subject matter.

-Designing transit information graphics is much the same as teaching.
+Designing transit maps, schedules and other transit information graphics is much the same as teaching.
 The designer's task is to teach the potential transit customer how to use a complex transit system.
 In order to design information that is clear and easy to understand, the designer must be able to place themselves in the shoes of the person using the information.
-The designer must be able to look at the information with fresh eyes, as if they know nothing about how the transit system works.
+The designer must be able to look at a transit map with fresh eyes, as if they know nothing about how the transit system works.
 This is difficult to do, and one of the main reasons that most transit information is so confusing – much of it has been designed by people who are so deeply ingrained in the world of their own transit system that the information seems obvious to them, no matter how convoluted it is.

 Selecting a designer

 Is it necessary for you to find a designer with a lot of experience designing transit graphics?
 Not necessarily, but it certainly wouldn't hurt.
 More important, in my opinion, is finding a designer with experience designing any kind of complex information, and whose work demonstrates an ability to distill complex information down to a simple and easy to understand format.
 And of course, someone who demonstrates empathy and good communication skills.